hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 And replace the above example with the `label` of the boot entry you need to boot.

-If it doesn't boot correctly, you've likely made a typo.
+If it doesn't boot correctly, you've likely made a typo, or missed a step.
 Boot back into the Slackware install USB and make the installer aware of the existing LVM volumes using:

 ```
 vgchange -ay